Gapless topological phases and symmetry-enriched quantum criticality: Symmetry fluxes and topological invariants

 \subsubsection{Symmetry fluxes for general universality classes}

 In the above two cases, for each $g \in G$, the vector space of symmetry fluxes happened to be one-dimensional.
 More generally, it might have some dimension $D_g$, such that each basis of symmetry fluxes $\mathcal S^g_{\alpha}$ come with an additional label $\alpha = 1, \dots, D_g$.
-Hence, the subgroup of elements that commute with $g$ (the stabilizer of $g$) has a higher-dimensional representation on this space of fluxes, $U^h \mathcal S^g_\alpha U^{h\dagger} = R^g_{\alpha,\beta}(h) \mathcal S^g_\beta$.
+Hence, the subgroup of elements that commute with $g$ (the stabilizer of $g$) has a higher-dimensional representation on this space of fluxes, $U^h [ \mathcal S^g_\alpha ] U^{h\dagger} = R^g_{\alpha,\beta}(h) [ \mathcal S^g_\beta ]$, where $[\mathcal S^g]$ denotes the equivalence class defined above.
 For example, $D_g >1$ generically happens at transitions between distinct SPT phases (or between $G$-CFTs), where the different symmetry fluxes become degenerate.

 A higher-dimensional representation can of course still come with discrete labels (in particular, there are cases where all degenerate fluxes have the \emph{same} charges; see Section~\ref{sec:lit}), but extra care has to be taken before one can conclude that these give \emph{invariants} of the $G$-enriched CFT.
-In particular, some CFTs allow for marginal perturbations which can change $D_g$.
+In particular, in rare cases, some CFTs allow for marginal perturbations which can change $D_g$.
 For example, the $c=1$ $\mathbb Z_2$-orbifold CFT allows for one-dimensional vector spaces of symmetry fluxes ($D_g=1$), but this CFT can be smoothly tuned to a compact boson CFT where this representation becomes two-dimensional.
 Such a process is explored in a lattice model in Section~\ref{sec:classification} where we use this to connect apparently distinct $G$-CFTs with $c=1$.